gogbuehi/CC1/README.md

 As I continue to work with this codebase, I am forced to confront the ignorance of my younger self.
 In particular, I am appalled at how many direct references to objects most of my classes require.
 I will be working to find a way to remove the vulnerability to memory leaks, so that this application meets my current standards for healthy object-oriented programming.
 Some new features I'm integrating into the application:
- - A way to type non-ASCII characters using an ASCII keyboard -- This was inspired by my wife struggling to be able to type Amharic characters while she is doing reserach in Ethiopia.
-While
+ - A way to type non-ASCII characters using an ASCII keyboard
+  - This was inspired by my wife struggling to be able to type Amharic characters while she is doing research in Ethiopia.
+While she is normally able to do this using a handy website, Ethiopia's lack of reliable internet means she needed a tool she could use offline for this purpose.
+Having already written most of what I need in a text editor, I just needed to create a way to translate latin characters to the alternate language characters.
+I had to change the font in order for this to work, but in time, I'll make it so that this happens automatically for files with non-ASCII characters (but retains Courier New for regular text files).
+  - I will be working with my wife to perfect the usability of this feature, as I'm not sure what it could use to work effectively for her needs.
- - A feature to restore tabs automatically after closing the app -- This doesn't yet handle the situation where the application is suddenly halted (due to a crash or is killed by the OS).
+ - A feature to restore tabs automatically after closing the app
+  - This doesn't yet handle the situation where the application is suddenly halted (due to a crash or is killed by the OS).
- -- This will restore changes made to the documents
+  - This will restore changes made to the documents
- -- This will restore the language map that is in use for the document, if it is available in the local application directory
+  - This will restore the language map that is in use for the document, if it is available in the local application directory

 History:
 During my tenure at one of my first actual programming jobs, I found the IDE I was required to use to edit VBScript to be insufficient for a number of needs.
 As a result, I took it upon myself to brush up on my Java skills and write my own IDE to fulfill these inadequacies.
 From Summer of 2005 through to late 2006, I made updates to this app, adding features that helped automate or simplify my daily programming tasks.